GuusDijkhuis/Kitchen_inventory/README.md

 ![Image of all the episodes](public/inventory_screenshot.png)

 This application is for your own inventory.
 You can see an overview of your inventory, you can add and remove some products from your list.

+#### Framework
+The framework I working with is ReactJS and the application is build up with components.

 ### Wish list